pttoth/ptlib/README.md

 # ptlib

-A library for some generic purpose tools and use cases.
+A library for some generic purpose tools.